BackDances by Jill Lawrence

 Contents

-The underlined titles are links to dances which I have put on my website in my own words, and I will gradually add others.
+The underlined titles are links to the dance instructions, which I have put on my website in my own words.
+Jill used the Cecil Sharp and RSCDS approach of always referring to people by numbers, whereas I think it's often clearer to use positions.
+I've also added a little gender-free terminology, but not enough to offend anybody!
 All the tunes are available (chorded) on the website.
 If you'd like to see the dances as Jill wrote them, you can download the book as a PDF or a zip file containing GIF images of the pages — thanks to Marge Hendy and Hugh Stewart.

 Background